Nuclear power plants and other large nuclear facilities in the United States

 Apr.
 19th, 1984 Technical failure at Sequoyah causes spillage of radioactive coolant water; Aug 7th, 1981 Reactor at Sequoyah nuclear power plant has to be shutdown for repairs following a radioactive leak .
 (Sources: Greenpeace; Units unknown)

-Shares the same design as the Watts Bar reactor, and has the same owner, but Watts Bar (the newer reactor) is considered to be at least twice as likely to have an accident.
+Shares the same design as the Watts Bar reactors, and has the same owner, but Watts Bar 1 is considered to be at least twice as likely to have an accident.
 (Source: Union of Concerned Scientists, Nuclear Plant Risk Study, 2000)

 Tennessee Valley Authority